Ctoic/Resume/Readme.md

 Overview
 The resume template includes sections for:
+Overview
+The resume template includes sections for:
+Overview
+The resume template includes sections for:

 - Personal Information: Name, address, contact number, email, and links to social media or professional profiles (e.g., LinkedIn, GitHub, Instagram, and YouTube).
 - Education: Details about your educational background, including degrees, institutions, and timelines.